okfn/okfn.github.com/blog/_posts/2017-11-29-validating-scraped-data-using-goodtables.md

 }
 ```

 The only thing we changed was adding the `schema` attribute to our resource, everything else is the same.
-When we run GoodTables again, it still is successful, but now it's not only running the basic validations, but also checking the cells' types.
+When we run goodtables again, it still is successful, but now it's not only running the basic validations, but also checking the cells' types.

 Can we improve it further?
 Of course!